Skip to content

 The asterisk is a wildcard that tells the search engine to look for zero or more characters.
 And of course, searching for boulevard_sd or boulevard_hd would return one result.

-In BeBanjo the search engine indexes the name, external ID, tags, licensor, and metadata for Titles and Series, and the name, external ID, tags, and metadata for Collections.
+In Mediagenix On-Demand the search engine indexes the name, external ID, tags, licensor, and metadata for Titles and Series, and the name, external ID, tags, and metadata for Collections.
 For Assets, the name is indexed.

 In Sequence the search engine indexes the title (name), external ID, content provider (licensor), assets, problems, and notes for Jobs.